canonical/deepseek-r1-snap/README.md

 ## Build and install from source

-Clone this repo with the submodule:
+Clone this repo with its submodules:
 ```shell
 git clone --recurse-submodules https://github.com/canonical/deepseek-r1-snap.git
 ```